<input type="text">

 Additional attributes

-In addition to the attributes that operate on all <input>
+In addition to the global attributes and the attributes that operate on all <input>

 elements regardless of their type, text inputs support the following attributes.